Railway Stations & Public Houses

 Manchester Piccadilly power signal box.
 Tunnel near the Throstles

 Nest, 122 Seymour Grove, Manchester M16 0FF.
-Note slightly
+Pub closed 2013, and has

 - Tram Inn